 SEALS Early Intervention Preschool- Work with children from birth to 3 years of age, but typically 2 to 3 year olds with all types of speech disorders.
 The schedule is typically Mondays and Wednesdays from 3:45-5:15 pm.

 STARS Autism Preschool- Work with children from the ages of 3 to 5 years of age who are diagnosed with autism or show signs of autistic-like behaviors.
-The schedule is typically Mondays and Wednesdays from 3:30-5:00 pm.
+The schedule is typically Tuesdays and Thursdays from 3:30-5:00 pm.